linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Background Readings/Return on Invested Capital- Morgan Stanley.md

 The payout ratio is the proportion of NOPAT a company pays out to its shareholders in the form of dividends and buybacks.
 Money paid out to shareholders leaves less to invest in the business.

-Let's go back to our company with NOPAT of $100 and invested capital of $500.
+Let's go back to our company with NOPAT of \$100 and invested capital of \$500.
 We'll assume no payout.
 Because the ROIC is 20 percent and the payout is zero, the formula tells us the business has the potential to grow 20 percent.
-In this case, the company would reinvest the whole $100, building invested capital to $600.
+In this case, the company would reinvest the whole \$100, building invested capital to \$600.
 Because ROIC remains stable, the NOPAT would grow 20 percent to $120 (.20 x $600).
-In the following year, invested capital would increase to $720 and NOPAT to $144.
+In the following year, invested capital would increase to \$720 and NOPAT to \$144.
 And so forth.

 Another insight from the formula is that companies that have growth rates that are lower than their ROIC will be able to pay out cash to their shareholders without jeopardizing growth.
-For example, if our company could grow only 10 percent, it would be able to invest  $50 and pay out$ 50.
+For example, if our company could grow only 10 percent, it would be able to invest  \$50 and pay out\$ 50.

 Companies can grow faster than their ROIC of course.
 But to do so they must have access to additional capital, typically in the form of debt or equity.
 For example, Walmart's growth rate was roughly double its ROIC for the